The Map widget allows you to display 2D and 3D geographic information. You can enable tools in the map, such as Zoom, Locate, Search, and Measure.

 - Navigation—Include toggling tools for navigation mode of a 3D map (web scene).

-- Locate—Provides the user’s current location.
+- Locate—Display the user’s current location.

-- Basemap—Displays a gallery of basemaps.
+- Basemap—Display a gallery of basemaps.

 - Measure—Include measurement tools for measuring area and distance.